Help center / FAQ /

 Do third-party accessories void my warranty?

-Third-party accessories generally don't void warranties unless they directly cause product damage.
-Consumer protection laws support your choice in accessories.
-However, damage caused by incompatible accessories isn't covered.
-Use quality third-party products and document their non-contribution to failures.
-SureBright evaluates claims fairly regardless of accessory brands used.
+Third-party accessories typically don't void warranty coverage unless they directly cause product damage.
+Consumer protection laws generally support your right to choose accessories without voiding warranties.
+However, damage caused by incompatible or defective third-party accessories isn't covered under warranty terms.
+Use quality third-party products and keep documentation showing accessories didn't contribute to failures.
+Quality warranty providers evaluate claims fairly regardless of accessory brands used.

 Are verbal promises about my warranty coverage legally binding?